Posts

 The In-between Dream

 Some dreams are so fantastical I wish I could stay sleeping longer while others scare me awake.
-Below, I describe the latter, a dream I recently had exactly as it unfolded.
+Below I describe the latter, a dream I recently had, exactly as it unfolded.

-Stress dreams don't happen often.
+Stressful dreams don't happen often.
 They can be like poems full of symbolism.

 Thoughts ebb and flow like the tide, ponderings in the middle of our before and afters.